CRM Essential Better Tools, Bigger Results – Save 15% on CRM Today! See The Deal→

 Welcome to Carrot’s very first Tactical Guide!
-This new form of content will take you deep into the tactical SEO work supporting our overall real estate website’s SEO strategy.
+This new form of content will take you deep into the tactical SEO work supporting our overall real estate website’s SEO strategy

 In this guide, you’ll learn how to ensure your blog posts aren’t hurting your rankings by “cannibalizing” your core conversion pages – making your website compete against itself while competing against your competitors.

-Take the 30DCWhat is Keyword Cannibalization?
+What is Keyword Cannibalization?

 Keyword cannibalization is a common problem that can significantly impact any website’s search engine optimization (SEO) efforts.
 It occurs when multiple pages on a website compete for the same keyword or set of keywords, which can confuse search engines and users alike.